evennia/evennia/docs/source/Howtos/Extending-the-REST-API.md

         model = DefaultObject
         fields = [
             "id", # required field
-            # these define the groups of items
+            # add these to match the properties you defined
             "worn",
             "carried",
         ]